hyperthunk/alien_deps_example/README.md

 ## Sample

-Test it like this:
+Install the prerequisites like so:

-    ./rebar skip_deps=true get-deps install-plugins install-deps -v
+    ./rebar skip_deps=true get-deps install-plugins install-deps

+Then generate a release:

+    ./rebar -C release.config generate

 Very experimental.
 Requires embedded version of rebar.